Fast food chain caught up in Chapter 11 bankruptcy has a new plan

 Related: Company backed by Shark Tank's Mark Cuban files Chapter 7 bankruptcy

 All three of those chains, and a few others, invested in becoming omnichannel because they wanted to be able to serve customers in whatever way they wanted to be served.
-Chains that had not made those investments generally suffered with Restaurant Brands International's (QSR) - Get Free Report Burger King seeing multiple franchisees go out of business.
+Chains that had not made those investments generally suffered; Restaurant Brands International's (QSR) - Get Free Report Burger King saw multiple franchisees go out of business.

-Now, the chicken chain which used to be known as Boston Chicken when it was founded in a Boston suburb, stands on the brink of extinction.
-The chain's owner, Jignesh Pandya, has personally filed for bankruptcy protection which puts the business, which has been steadily shrinking, in great peril.
+Now, the chicken chain, which used to be known as Boston Chicken when it was founded in a Boston suburb, stands on the brink of extinction.
+The chain's owner, Jignesh Pandya, has personally filed for bankruptcy protection.
+That puts the business, which has been steadily shrinking, in great peril.

-That claim was actually dismissed by a federal judge citing Pandya not being responsive to requests for information.
+Pandya's bankruptcy claim, filed in Pennsylvania, was actually dismissed by a federal judge citing Pandya's not being responsive to requests for information.

 Boston Market has not responded to multiple requests from TheStreet for comment on its financial health.